CloudLabs-MOC/AI-102-AIEngineer/Instructions/14-bot-composer.md

     >**Note:** This template will use the same variables as before for the weather condition but also adds a title to the card that will be displayed, along with an image for the weather condition.

 ### Task 6.3: Test the new user interface

+In this task, you will learn how to test the new user interface of your bot, ensuring that buttons and cards are functioning as intended.

 1. Restart the bot and open the web chat pane.
 Restart the conversation, and after entering your name, enter `What is the weather like?`.
 Then, when prompted, click the **Cancel** button to cancel the request.